varunatester/api-sample/README.md

 **How to run test:**

 * Run tests through IDE :
-  1.open mockapi.ipr
-  2. Right click the *Tests file and run.
+  1Right click the *Tests file and run.
 This will run all the tests in the file.
-  3. Run specific annotated scenario : Navigate to SanityTests task in build.gradle right pane and double click the task.
+  2Run specific annotated scenario : Navigate to SanityTests task in build.gradle right pane and double click the task.
-  4. ./gradlew test or ./gradlew SanityTests
+  3./gradlew test or ./gradlew SanityTests

 * Run tests through command line :
   1.Go to folder location where code is checkout, Run the test using command :./gradlew SanityTests